9 Achievable Ways to Reduce Abandoned Cart in WordPress Plugin and Theme Business

 However, that is not true.
 Today we are going to dig deep and talk about how to combat cart abandonment of WordPress plugins and themes.

-Let’s start with why it happens.
+Let’s start with why customers abandon carts.

 Cart abandonment is a real thing.
 Many business owners don’t realize it.
 They put in all the effort to make the store look pretty, so the customers can get a nice vibe when they visit their store.
 In the case of WordPress eCommerce online stores, there are many page builders out there that will give a world-class look to their websites.